Walk in Spencer's footsteps around Burghclere

 2. Turn left out of the Chapel and commence along the brick-bordered road that is in fact the bridge over the old Winchester to Newbury railway line.
 After the bridge take an immediate left down 'Pound Lane'.
 'Sandham House' is the second house on the right along this road.

-Ash Cottage which was named Chapel View, owned by the Spencer family
+Sandham House which was named Chapel View, was built for the Spencer family

 Spencer's first wife Hilda designed this house, where they lived whilst he worked on the chapel.
 Upon first visiting the site Spencer discovered the remains of a gypsy encampment, which made him feel like 'a whole life had been lived on it', and where he and Hilda could in turn devote themselves to their life together.
 It would be the setting for a few brief years of happy marriage, before Spencers obsession with the artist Patricia Preece ended in his divorce.
 In later life Spencer yearned to recapture the happy times spent here, in his 'Domestic Scenes' series of paintings.